mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 wrappers for the JavascriptMVC CLI tools) to create a minimal application template.
 Then, widgets can be created declaratively, by placing a `mtango:attr` tag on a webpage.
 The `mtango:attr` tag can be customized by using a *view* attribute that controls widget's appearance.
-Only two views are
+Two views are
 available: a text field and a list, both in read-only and writable variants.
 The user may also implement his own view.
 The `mtango:img` and `mtango:plot` tags can be used to create an image or a plot.
 The example read-write widget